Introduction to Solar Cost

 The Price of Inverters

-An inverter is a crucial part of the system because it turns the energy from your solar panels into electricity you can use.
+A solar hybrid inverter is a crucial component of the system, as it converts the energy from your solar panels into usable electricity.

 In Nigeria, inverters can cost anywhere from ₦110,000 to ₦7,000,000, depending on the size, brand, and type.